-Protective measures are precautionary in nature and are generally ordered separately or in combination with restructuring or liquidation proceedings.
-They are imposed to safeguard the interests of creditors, ensure equal treatment of creditors (as set out in the applicable order of priority), and enable at-risk companies to continue to perform activities subject to licence.
+Protective measures are precautionary in nature and can be ordered by FINMA separately or in combination with restructuring or prior to possible (bankruptcy) liquidation proceedings.
+The objective is to safeguard the interests of creditors, ensure equal treatment of creditors as set out in the applicable order of priority, and enable at-risk companies to continue to perform activities subject to licence.
 Protective measures can be imposed on banks, securities dealers, central mortgage bond institutions, financial market infrastructure and insurance companies.
 In the case of banks and financial market infrastructures, measures can be imposed where concerns are justified that the institution is over-indebted, has serious liquidity problems or if it does not fulfil the capital adequacy requirements after a deadline set by FINMA.
-In the case of insurance companies, the primary aim of protective measures is to safeguard the interests of policyholders.
+In the case of insurance companies, FINMA may impose protective measures if the interests of policyholders are jeopardized.

-If there is no realistic prospect of restructuring an institution or if an attempt to do so has already failed, FINMA will withdraw the institution's licence and initiate bankruptcy proceedings.
-This generally applies to all the areas FINMA supervises with the exception of financial intermediaries, which are subject to direct supervision by FINMA for AMLA purposes.
-It's Depositors, policyholders, investors in collective investment schemes and in Swiss Pfandbriefe are protected by the following special regulations:
+FINMA can impose bankruptcy proceedings in almost all supervisory areas, if there is cause for bankruptcy and no prospect of restructuring an institution or if an attempt to do so has already failed.
+FINMA can withdraw a supervised institution's licence or initiate (bankruptcy) liquidation proceedings directly for institutions operating without the required licence.
+Depositors, policyholders, investors in collective investment schemes and in Swiss Pfandbriefe are protected by the following special regulations:

-To inform creditors, FINMA regularly publishes notices of restructuring and bankruptcy proceedings and orderly liquidations which it has initiated and supervised on its website.
-It also publishes the names of significant group companies and conglomerates:
+To inform creditors, FINMA publishes notices of restructuring and bankruptcy proceedings and orderly liquidations it has initiated and supervised.
+FINMA also publishes lists with the names of significant group companies and conglomerates: